davidecaria/trustify_demo/README.md

 2.2.2. **A simple use case**

-As it is briefly described by [FIDO Alliance](https://fidoalliance.org/how-fido-works/) and reported below, the authentication process, from the key-pair creation to the actual auhtentication granting, is characterized by the following activities:
+As it is briefly described by [FIDO Alliance](https://fidoalliance.org/how-fido-works/) and reported below, the authentication process, from the key-pair creation to the actual authentication granting, is characterized by the following activities:

 1. **Registration:**
     - User is prompted to choose an available FIDO authenticator that matches the online service’s acceptance policy.